This-Is-Ko/spotify-true-shuffle-backend/README.md

 Current set up to automatically deploy commits to the "main" branch using Railway

+Note: Due to changes in Railway's free plan, the backend is currently unavailable

 ## Tests

 Use pytest to run tests on the app: